nasa-jpl/autoRIFT/README.md

 ***Output of "autorift" module for a pair of Sentinel-1A/B images (20170221-20170227; same as the Demo dataset at https://github.com/leiyangleon/geogrid) at Jakobshavn Glacier of Greenland over a regular-spacing grid: (a) estimated x-direction (range) pixel displacement, (b) estimated y-direction (minus azimuth) pixel displacement, (c) light interpolation mask, (b) x-direction chip size used.***

+This is obtained by implementing the following command line:

+       testAutorift.py -m I1 -s I2

+where "I1" and "I2" are the images as defined in the instructions below.

 ### 3.3 Radar image over user-defined geographic-coordinate grid

 <img src="figures/autorift1.png" width="100%">

 ***Output of "autorift" module for a pair of Sentinel-1A/B images (20170221-20170227; same as the Demo dataset at https://github.com/leiyangleon/geogrid) at Jakobshavn Glacier of Greenland over user-defined geographic-coordinate grid (same grid used in the Demo at https://github.com/leiyangleon/geogrid): (a) estimated x-direction (range) pixel displacement, (b) estimated y-direction (minus azimuth) pixel displacement, (c) light interpolation mask, (b) x-direction chip size used.
 Notes: all maps are established exactly over the same geographic-coordinate grid from input.***

+This is done by implementing the following command line:

+       testAutorift.py -m I1 -s I2 -g winlocname -o winoffname -vx winro2vxname -vy winro2vyname

+where "I1" and "I2" are the images as defined in the instructions below, and "winlocname", "winoffname", "winro2vxname", "winro2vyname" are the four outputs from running "testGeogrid.py" as defined at https://github.com/leiyangleon/geogrid.

 **Runtime comparison for this test:**
 * __Autorift: 10 mins__